JimHaughwout/cap-vs-len/README.md

 cap 12, len 10, addr 0xc00008c0c0, slice [0 1 2 3 4 5 6 7 8 9]
 ```

 This geometric pattern continues when `append_size` is 20.
-Capacity increase by 3, then 6, then 12:
+Capacity increases by 3, then 6, then 12:
 ```
 Base size is 3, incrementally appending 20 elements cap 3, len 0, addr 0xc0000b6020, slice []